IT, Digital & Culture

 exitcritical(output, perfdata)

-# Check for time difference (in hours), resulting in warning status
+# Check for time difference (in hours), resulting in critical status

 exitwarning(output, perfdata)